Tyderion/AniDb-AniAdd-CLI/Readme.md

 I suggest using a cron-job or something similar to periodically scan your download folder for new anime and automatically add them to your mylist and store them in the correct folder.

+# Docker

+There is a docker image available for now: https://hub.docker.com/repository/docker/tyderion/aniadd-cli/general

 # Tutorial

 1. Generate default config file (`java -jar AniAdd.jar --no-gui  -u username -p password -d /path/to/anime -save config.conf`)